The Book of Ruth (novel): Plot summary

 At one point, Ruth takes a short holiday to visit her Aunt.
 When she comes back, May has made a chicken dinner and keeps making odd comments about how tasty the chicken is because it was slaughtered properly.
 Ruby is silent during the meal and appears to be high.
 When Ruth finally asks her mother why she keeps talking about the chicken, her mother explodes with the story that Ruby strangled and hung the chicken in the coup for May to find.

 The final standoff occurs one night after dinner, as Ruby and his son want to eat cookies.
 Because the family is so poor, in the months leading up to Christmas, May saves up to buy flour, butter, eggs, and sugar to make Christmas donation cookies for the church.
 May bakes the cookies throughout the year and freezes them so that when Christmas comes, she can take them to the church and disguise their obvious poverty with generous cookie donations.

 Ruby and the son go to the freeze and plunder the stash in an open revolt against May.
-May becomes engaged, and Ruby snaps.
+May becomes enraged, and Ruby snaps.
 He grabs a fireplace poker, and begins to beat the family with it.
 He repeatedly hits May with the fireplace poker, eventually killing her.

 Ruby almost ends up killing Ruth too.
 However, Ruth sputters that they have a son together.
 The mention of the son seems to snap Ruby out of his homicidal rage, and he stops.
 Later, Ruby is imprisoned, and Ruth and the son go to live with Ruth's Aunt.

 The book ends with Ruth starting to attend college, no longer considered remedial after getting out from under her mother's oppressive ignorance, and she mourns the loss of her simple life and connection with Ruby while also looking forward to a different future with her son.